nihey/webpack-single-page-boilerplate/README.md

 It also includes the following plugins:

+  - `indexhtml-webpack-plugin`: Parses your html files content and build them.
   - `extract-text-webpack-plugin`: Extract css text from bundled styles.
   - `html-parser-plugin`: Custom experimental plugin to enable html parsing on webpack.
 It is used to emit a `index.html` file